MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-fibre-channel.md

 1. Discover and classify fibre channel fabrics.
 1. Create vSANs for each host computer by grouping host HBA ports.
-1. Create a VM that can access the virtual fibre vhannel storage.
+1. Create a VM that can access the virtual fibre channel storage.
 1. Create zones that connect each host or VM vHBA to a storage array.
 Zones are used to connect a fibre channel array to a host computer VM.
 1. Create LUNs and register them for a host, VM, or service tier.
 1. Create a service template, add VM templates to it.
-For each vHBA specify dynamic or static WWN assignments and select the classification.
+For each vHBA, specify dynamic or static WWN assignments and select the classification.
 Create and deploy a service tier based on the service template, to access Virtual Fibre Channel storage.
-You zone a fibre channel array to the tier, add a disk, create a LUN and register the LUN to the tier.
+You zone a fibre channel array to the tier, add a disk, create a LUN, and register the LUN to the tier.

 ## Discover and classify fibre channel fabrics

 1. Click **Fabric** > **Storage** > **Add Resources** > **Storage Devices**.
-1. In **Add Storage Devices Wizard** > **Select Provider Type**  select **Fibre Channel fabric discovered and managed by a SMI-S provider**.
+1. In **Add Storage Devices Wizard** > **Select Provider Type**  select **Fibre Channel fabric discovered and managed by an SMI-S provider**.
 1. In **Specify Discovery Scope** specify the IP address or FQDN, and the port number of the provider.
 1. If you're using SMI-S specify whether the provider uses **SMI-S CIMXML** or **SMI-S WMI** and add the IP address/FQDN and port used to connect to the provider on the remote server.
-You can enable SSL if you're using CIMXML.
+If you're using CIMXML, you can enable SSL.
 1. Specify an account for connecting to the provider.
-1. In **Gather Information** VMM automatically discovers and imports the fibre channel fabric information.
-If the discovery process succeeds, the discovered fabric name, switches and fabric World Wide Node Names (WWNN) are listed on the page.
+1. In **Gather Information**, VMM automatically discovers and imports the fibre channel fabric information.
+If the discovery process succeeds, the discovered fabric name, switches, and fabric World Wide Node Names (WWNN) are listed on the page.
 When the process successfully completes, click **Next**.
 To retry the discovery process for an unsuccessful attempt, click **Scan Provider**.
 1. If you selected the option to use an SSL connection for an SMI-S provider note that:
     - During discovery, the **Import Certificate** dialog box appears.
 Check settings and click **Import**.
-By default the certificate common name (CN) will be verified.
-This might cause storage discovery to fail if there's no CN or it doesn't match.
+By default, the certificate's common name (CN) is verified.
+Storage discovery may fail if there's no CN or it doesn't match.
     - If discovery fails because the CN disable CN verification in the registry on the VMM server.
-In the registry go to **HKEY_LOCAL_MACHINE/SOFTWARE/Microsoft/Storage Management/** and create a new DWORD value - **DisableHttpsCommonNameCheck**.
+In the registry, go to **HKEY_LOCAL_MACHINE/SOFTWARE/Microsoft/Storage Management/** and create a new DWORD value - **DisableHttpsCommonNameCheck**.
 Set the value to 1.
 1. On the **Fibre Channel Fabrics** page, do the following for each storage fabric that requires a classification:
     1. In the **Storage Device** column, select the check box next to a fibre channel fabric that you want VMM to manage.
     1. In the **Classification** column, select the classification that you want to assign to the fabric.
-Note that the fabric classification task is separate from that for storage classification, although the concept is similar.
+The fabric classification task is separate from that for storage classification, although the concept is similar.
 1. On the **Summary** page, confirm the settings, and then click **Finish**.

 ## Create vSANs and assign HBAs